michael-betz/zed_vvm/PS_PERIPHERALS.md

        * PMOD JE1 is exclusively connected to MIOs (see table below).
 This might be useful to drive a small graphical LCD from linux trough an SPI interface
   7. Save and close, this generates the file `<name>.srcs/sources_1/ip/processing_system7_0/processing_system7_0.xci` in the project directory, which needs to be copied to `./ip`

 __All these steps have now been automated by `ip/gen_ip.tcl`.__

+This .tcl script is automatically run by the Makefile.
 If you want to change the PS configuration, change only this file.

 ## Peripherals connected to PS